lucab/artoolkit/artoolkit/README.txt

 The latest version of ARToolKit is available from http://sf.net/projects/artoolkit.

-ARToolKit is designed to build on Windows, Linux, SGI Irix, and Macintosh OS X platforms.
+ARToolKit is designed to build on Linux, Windows, Macintosh OS X, and SGI Irix platforms.

 This archive was assembled by:
     Philip Lamb
     HIT Lab NZ
     http://www.hitlabnz.org
-    2005-07-27
+    2005-09-21

 Building on Windows.